dylan-lang/opendylan/documentation/getting-started-ide/source/coloring.rst

 Open the Reversi project.

 #.
 Choose **Project > Settings** and, on the Compile page, set the
-   compilation mode to “Production mode”.
+   compilation mode to "Production mode".
 #.
 Choose **Project > Clean Build**.
 #.
 When the build is complete, go to the Sources page and open the file
    *game.dylan*.